 Responsibility.
 Considering the role of the media in circulating correct information, our editorial content highlights authors whose writing takes into account their responsibility to readers: to provide up-to-date information with original, ethical points of view focusing on debates over ideas.

 Creativity.
 Considering that forms of writing on art and art criticism are fluid and contingent, our editorial content highlights hybrid and innovative forms of writing that contribute to thinking of art criticism in today’s context.
-The angles used by authors to address a subject, an artwork, or an artist are creative and engaged in writing as both a communications and a creative tool.
+The angles used by authors to address a subject, an artwork, or an artist are creative and engaged in writing as both a communication and a creative tool.

 Currency.
 Considering the important archive that is being built in real time through the magazine’s multiplatform publications, our editorial content highlights a view on the historicity of art and discourses to be in sync with the current times and offer content that goes beyond the usual places.
 Each subject is addressed in such a way as to respond to and anticipate today’s most significant issues.